 Għal dak li jikkonċerna l-għotjiet, il-pubblikazzjoni hija definita mill-Artikolu 128 tar-Regolament Finanzjarju li jipprevedi kemm pubblikazzjoni ex ante tal-programm annwali u sejħiet għal proposti kif ukoll pubblikazzjoni ex post tal-għotjiet mogħtija matul sena finanzjarja.
 Għal dan l-għan, huwa utli li jiġi mfakkar li għotja titqies mogħtija meta jingħata l-ewwel impenn ġuridiku, jiġifieri l-ewwel ftehim jiġi ffirmat.

-The Directorate General for Interpretation and Conferences of the European Parliament has adopted a Work Programme on financial support for training in conference interpreting.
-The work programme covers the academic year 2015/2016.
+The Directorate General for Interpretation and Conferences of the European Parliament has adopted the Work Programme on financial support for training in conference interpreting.
+The work programme covers the academic year 2017/2018.

 Before completing the application form, applicants are advised to read carefully the call for proposals and the accompanying documents.